 My sabbatical included reconnecting with family, fun moments with friends and remarkable travel experiences across the U.S. and in Prague.
-It also included dark periods that pushed my limits, challenged antiquated beliefs (that I eventually let go of with some difficulty) and taught me more about myself than I expected.
+It also included dark periods that pushed my limits, challenged antiquated beliefs and taught me more about myself than I expected.

 A week after I turned in my two-weeks notice, some coworkers asked me if I had any regrets or second thoughts.
 Weeks into my sabbatical, acquaintances asked me if I might go back to my company or within the finance field.
 Months later, as I considered the possibilities post-sabbatical, friends and colleagues commented on the adage that it’s easier to find a job when you already have one.